 - Contributions to a Roth IRA are taxed as ordinary income, but withdrawals are tax-free, provided you meet certain conditions, such as holding the account for at least 5 years and being at least age 59½ when you start distributions.1

 There’s also something called a Simplified Employee Pension (SEP) plan, a retirement plan for the self-employed and employees of participating companies.
 However, the rules and contribution limits are different.
-Visit Navy Federal to learn more about SEP IRAs.
+Learn more about SEP IRAs here.

 It depends.
 If you’re eligible to deduct your contribution, a traditional IRA may be a good choice—especially if you think you’ll be in a lower tax bracket when you retire.
 Your IRA contribution is fully tax-deductible, up to the annual limit, if neither you nor your spouse has a retirement plan at work.
 If either of you has a retirement plan at work, deductibility is limited by income.
 Learn more on the IRS website.